 (Perceived Self-efficacy)

 2a.
-Doers: What makes it easier for you to store your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers: What makes it easier for you to store your grain in bags, off the ground and not touching the walls of the grain storage place?

 2b.
 Non-doers: What would make it easier for you to store your grain in bags, off the ground and not touching the walls of the granary/building?